 For example, as a budget saving measure, one Texas city severely cut funding for its health department in fiscal years 2011 to 2013, reducing the budget by nearly 48 percent, from \$1.2 million to \$628,000, and the number of staff from 23 to 13.
 As required by law, the DSHS Health Service Region became responsible for the public health services that the city discontinued, but received no additional funding to provide these services.
-These situations can directly impact community health.
+These situations When one city cut its public health budget in half, DSHS became responsible for discontinued services. can directly impact community health.
 In this example, DSHS took over performing sexually-transmitted disease contact investigations including HIV, which require staff to follow up with every person who was exposed to the infected person, with the goal of treating and stopping the disease from spreading.
 The stretched resources could delay the amount of time needed to conduct contact investigations, putting more people at risk.